MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-data-feed-providers.md

 The query must return a flat table.
 Flattening nested OData records is not supported.

-Some columns included in OData feeds might have data types that are not supported in Studio, such as decimals.
+Some columns included in OData feeds might have data types that are not supported in Studio (classic), such as decimals.
 You can ingest the data as strings and convert them later using the **Execute R Script** or **Metadata Editor** modules.

 For more information about OData syntax and URLs, see [Odata.org - uri conventions](https://www.odata.org/documentation/odata-version-2-0/uri-conventions/)